adonisv79/swish-protocol/README.md

 ```

 ## History
+### Simplified headers for keys into a single token (2.5.0)
+The previous swishIv, swishKey and swishnextPub is now a dot (.) concatenated base64 string named swishToken.

 ### Fixed CICD and Typescript+AirBnb linting policies (2.4.0)
 automated publish and fixed several CICD integrations.
 Server and Client classes functionalities are now made static